 This bill prohibits the Secretary of State from providing facial recognition services or related photographs to law enforcement for law enforcement purposes.

-If you operate in Illinois and use facial recognition technology, you must ensure compliance with this bill or face potential legal challenges.
+If you operate in Illinois and use facial recognition technology, you must ensure compliance with this prohibition to avoid legal repercussions.

 What do these statuses mean? ▼